New Makey Makey Bananaversary Backpacks packed with projects and new Makey Apps!

 Save the exported sample pack to your drive our Google Drive and then you can upload your sample pack when you are ready to plug it to your poster.

+If you want to code your project, you can use Scratch as a free block-based programming environment.
 In Scratch, pick a sprite, and open the sounds tab.
 (Your sprite can be an image you uploaded or a sprite from the Scratch sprite libraries.)

 In the sounds tab, you can upload your own mp3 or wav file, load a surprise sound, or record a sound by clicking the microphone button.
 If you recorded a sound in Audacity, then upload your mp3 here in the sounds tab.
 Or follow directions below to record your sound in Scratch.